JIC-CSB/jicbioimage/docs/source/working_with_microscopy_data.rst

     <MicroscopyImage(s=0, c=0, z=4, t=0) object at ...>

-Finally, one can also access the z-stack as a :class:`numpy.ndarray`.
+One can also access the z-stack as a :class:`numpy.ndarray`.

 .. code-block:: python